smartdevicelink/sdl_evolution/proposals/0182-audio-source-am-fm-xm.md

 ## Motivation

-This proposal is an update to a proposal that has not been implemented but it slated for the next release of projects.
+This proposal is an update to a proposal that has not been implemented but is slated for the next release of projects.
 The proposal is number [0099](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0099-new-remote-control-modules-and-parameters.md).

 To give applications direct control of which radio band or SiriusXM radio they want to set as the audio source, in this update, we split `RADIO_TUNER` with detailed options.